Akrivus/Akrivus/README.md

 ## About Me
 I'm Owen and I love learning about technology, history, and how all of those things mesh together.
-It's no surprise that my innovative and interpretative problem solving process gravitated me towards engineering, specifically software, which I use to realize my entreprenurial visions and fuel a burning passion for developing practical cloud solutions and experiences.
+It's no surprise that my innovative and interpretative problem solving process gravitated me towards engineering, specifically software, which I use to realize my entreprenurial visions and fuel a burning passion for building practical solutions and user experiences.

 Here's some facts about me:
 - 🔭 While I search for my next long-term project, I'm trying new things to freshen my craft.